PITCH TO US

 When trying to convey an impactful message or story, your delivery matters.

-Please make sure your piece is well thought out and cohesive before submitting to us.
+Please make sure your piece is well thought out and cohesive before submitting to us, as well as

-Articles MUST be fact-checked and referenced when they include third-party information.
+All articles submitted must be fact checked and referenced when they include third party information.

 When referencing other material, please include citations or links in your draft so that we can include them in the published version.
 This also goes for any images or videos that you would like to include, otherwise, we will likely include our own.